 The Washington County Museum’s education programs meet Oregon Department of Education Academic Content Standards.
 To assist you in aligning a presentation with your curriculum, we offer downloadable Educational Alignment by Program (PDF) and Educational Alignment by Grade Level (PDF) documents.

-We have also created a follow-up activity for each Touching History Mobile Museum topic.
+We have also created a follow-up activity for most Touching History Mobile Museum topics.

 - Atfalati-Kalapuya: First People of Washington County